expressing-and-storing-breast-milk

 “The composition of breast milk changes throughout the day and according to the baby’s needs.”

 Breastfeeding is not just about feeding your baby.
 It plays a very important role in strengthening the bond between mother and baby.
-Also, it is a natural sedative for the mom and provides reassurance to the baby.
+Also, it is a natural sedative for the mum and provides reassurance to the baby.
 Interestingly, the composition of breast milk changes throughout the day and according to the baby’s needs.
 While it energises your baby in the morning, it helps him to relax and sleep in the evening.

 The level of cortisol, one of the hormones that increase the body’s energy level, is quite high in the morning.
 Morning breast milk prepares your baby for the day and makes him feel energetic.
 Another hormone, melatonin, known to promote sleep and digestion, is almost non-existent during the day, but night milk is full of it.